 Making a brine is fairly simple, and there are plenty of creative recipes.
 If you prefer a ready-made brine, Kosmo’s Q makes a good one and the Briner offers a great bundle package that includes brining solution along with their patented brining bucket.

-If moistness was all that mattered, any discussion on how to prep the the holiday bird would begin and end with brining.
+If moistness was all that mattered, any discussion on how to prep the holiday bird would begin and end with brining.
 However, there’s more to consider.
 Like flavor.
 For starters, brining can make the meat salty, not a big surprise considering it spent days submerged in a saltwater bath.
 Brining also doesn’t allow larger particles like herbs and spices to be absorbed into the meat, limiting how much flavor can actually be infused.
 Also, it’s not just the meat that retains all that moisture.
 The skin does as well, making it difficult to get that crisp, tasty skin people love.

 Injection Delivers Flavor Deep Into Meat

 You’ll often see injections referred to as injection marinades, which gives you a pretty good idea of what’s happening: your flavoring the meat from the inside out.
-Meat injection uses a needle to inject a mixture of fluid and spices into meat.
+Meat injection uses a needle to inject a mixture of fluid and spices into the meat.
 This is done by injecting the solution evenly in several spots.
-While injection does add fluid to the meat and help keep it moist, its strength is as a flavor enhancer.
+While injection does add fluid to the meat and helps keep it moist, its strength is as a flavor enhancer.

 What many people love most about turkeys and roasts is the outer seasoning—the savory herbs, and flavorful rubs and pastes that create a delicious crust.
 However, it’s only on the surface; very little, if any, of that flavor penetrates the meat.
 Injection allows you to put all that great flavor inside the meat.
-Not just liquids like water and fruit juice, but solid material such as herbs and spices, as well as sugar, honey, butter and oils.
+Not just liquids like water and fruit juice, but solid material such as herbs and spices, as well as sugar, honey, butter, and oils.
 What you can inject is limited only by your imagination and the size of your needle.
 And, since the skin is unaffected, it still gets crispy during cooking.

 Unlike brining, which can take days and needs to be planned for ahead of time, injection can be done last-minute, no waiting necessary.
 There are also no large buckets or containers taking up valuable real estate in the refrigerator, space you usually need leading up to a big holiday dinner.